SimSid2312/Comp5421_AdvancedProgramming/A2_40011611/README.txt

-a) Assignment Number :  2
-b) Name: Simran Sidhu
-   Student Id: 40011611
-c) Steps to run the code on Visual Studio .
+Steps to run the code on Visual Studio .

-Important note A:
+Important note:
 To run the editor in continuous session -
 		please comment below command in the driver class  :
 			//testLineEd(filename); // normally we'd comment out this line